akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 If you start typing "dem", and hit ***\<TAB>*** the computer will auto-complete for "demoFolder".
 If there are multiple matches, it will only auto-complete as far as the matching part.
 If you hit ***\<TAB> \<TAB>***, it will list the possible matches.  **USE TAB-COMPLETE!** This will reduce mistakes and make you more efficient.
 You can also scroll-up in your command history by pressing the up- and down-arrow keys.

 Also, some of the longer commands in this exercise you may wish to copy/paste.
-In order to paste into Terminal, use the keyboard shortcut ***Ctrl + Shift + V***.
+On the GitHub page for this Markdown file, you can copy by using ***Ctrl + c*** or by clicking the copy button that appears on the far right of each code snippet box.
+To paste into Terminal, use the keyboard shortcut ***Ctrl + Shift + v***.

 ---